-Underlying EBIT for FY2012 decreased by US\$2.8 billion to US\$4.0 billion, primarily due to the decrease in revenue.
+Underlying EBIT for FY2012 decreased by US\$2.8 billion to US\$4.0 billion.
+A 14 per cent fall in the average realised price of copper to US\$3.58 per pound was the major contributor to the decline and reduced Underlying EBIT by US\$1.4 billion.
 General cost pressure across the Copper Business portfolio, together with unit cost escalation specifically associated with industrial activity and lower ore grades at Escondida, reduced Underlying EBIT by US\$841 million.